near/docs/docs/3.tutorials/nfts/9-series.md

 ## Differences

-If you sift through the code in these files, you'll notice that most of it is the same.
-There are only a few differences between this contract and the current NFT contract.
+You'll notice that most of this code is the same, however, there are a few differences between this contract and the basic NFT contract.

 ### Main Library File